An Additivity theorem for cobordism categories: The B okstedt--Madsen delooping

+is weakly unital.
+But this is clear since weak units in this case are cylinders, up to homotopy, and these are clearly preserved under taking product with $[0,a]$.

-In fact, the 0-skeleton inclusion is $\pi_0$-surjective, so the weak unitality follows from (2).
-For the groupoid claim, it suffices to show that any morphism in the domain is mapped to an equivalence in the target.
-So let $f$ be a cobordism, and $f'$ its reverse cobordism (obtained by flipping the cobordism axis).
-Then the composite cobordisms $f' f$ and $ff'$ are cobordant to cylinders, so define the $\pi_0$-class of cylinders in the target, and therefore are equivalences in the target by (2).
-By the two-out-of-six property of equivalences, it follows that $f$ is an equivalence in the target.
+(iii) Since the 0-skeleton inclusion is $\pi_0$-surjective, it is enough to show that the image of the 0-skeleton inclusion consists of equivalences.
+If $i>1$, this follows from (ii) and the inductive hypothesis of (iii); we are left to consider the case $i=1$.
+So let $f\in \cob^j_{0, 1, \vec q}$ be a cobordism, and $f'$ its reverse cobordism (obtained by flipping the cobordism axis).
+Then the composite cobordisms